-Deferred services revenue increased slightly as the amount of new services billings which are being deferred were substantially offset by the recognition of previously deferred billings that were recognized upon completion or going live of the projects.
+Deferred services revenue remained relatively flat as the amount of new services billings which are being deferred were offset by the recognition of previously deferred billings that were recognized upon completion or going live of the projects.
 These projects mainly consisted of ongoing InsuranceNow implementations related to acquired contracts.